 A medical secretary is a member of staff in health care facilities like hospitals and doctors' offices who performs administrative and supportive functions.
-In addition to having administrative skills, medical secretaries should have knowledge of medical terminology, the general language of the medical profession and be familiar with various medical procedures and business practices.
-This is because of the uniqueness of the health facilities work environments.
+In addition to having administrative skills, medical secretaries should have knowledge of medical terminology and be familiar with various medical procedures and business practices.

 Would you make a good medical secretary?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

-Because of the dynamic nature of a medical secretary's job, skills like the ability to handle multiple tasks, being organized and effective communication are extremely important.
-To perform their duties effectively, medical secretaries should have excellent administrative and organizational skills, people skills and the ability to handle patients and other members of the public skilfully.
+To perform their duties effectively, medical secretaries should have excellent administrative and organizational skills, people skills and the ability to handle patients and other members of the public skillfully.
 A high level of discretion to maintain confidentiality of sensitive information is a desirable attribute along with the ability to work with minimal supervision, handle pressure and meet deadlines.
-Working in hospital environments means that sometimes one is exposed stressful situations.
-Medical secretaries should be able to handle such situations well.

 Medical unit secretaries handle clerical tasks on hospital floors and nursing centers.
 They answer phones, greet and refer guests, and file medical information on paper or through computer databases.
 Although their medical facilities may be open 24 hours a day, they typically only work 40 hours a week.
 They must learn both administrative procedures and health-care information.